silkbuider/documentation/README.md

 # SilkBuilder™: SQL's Missing Friend

-SilkBuilder is SQL's Missing Friend, an innovative, opinionated development framework designed to streamline the creation of dynamic, data-driven web applications by serving as a seamless companion to SQL.
-It bridges the gap between robust database interactions and intuitive user interface development, offering developers a cohesive and efficient environment for building modern web solutions.
+SilkBuilder is SQL's Missing Friend, an innovative, opinionated development framework that streamlines the creation of dynamic, data-driven web applications by serving as a seamless companion to SQL.
+It bridges the gap between robust database interactions and intuitive user interface development, providing developers with a cohesive, efficient environment for building modern web solutions.

 ## SQL Seamlessly Integration